-With a bit of luck everything will be in applie pie order for tomorrow's finale, when the biggest challenge to Oriel's superiority looks like coming from Keble.
+With a bit of luck everything will be in apple pie order for tomorrow's finale, when the biggest challenge to Oriel's superiority looks like coming from Keble.

 Keble chased University on the Oxford station yesterday and they timed their bump appropriately in front of their own boathouse.